Rock Collection (pink appendage)

 (East Garfield Park)

 For artist Bobbi Meier, producing work that is sensuous, slightly frightening, and grotesquely humorous has become a means to engage discomfort and anger with situations that cannot be changed.
-Life’s frustrations and the human condition are embedded into my abstract sculptures, drawings, and installations through a juxtaposition of delicate and aggressive material manipulation.
+Life’s frustrations and the human condition are embedded into her abstract sculptures, drawings, and installations through a juxtaposition of delicate and aggressive material manipulation.
 Her background as a graphic designer has had a strong influence on the projects in her fine art practice.
 Recently in residence at the John Michael Kohler Arts/Industry Program, she had the opportunity to transform her typically soft forms into porcelain objects.